 Positive Psychology approaches change not from the perspective of difficulty, but rather from using strengths to create positive experiences.

-At Enrich, we have integrated a Rewards API into our platform, which allows employers and financial institutions to reward users for completing exercises and scoring high on assessments.
+At Enrich, we have integrated a Rewards API into our platform, which allows employers and financial institutions to provide incentives for users for completing exercises and scoring high on assessments.

 Stages of Change